When you go out for drinking with your Japanese friends, have you ever wondered why all the Japanese people say “kanpai” when making a toast?

 ・”杯”means sake cup

-Putting these 2 Chinese characters together makes the meaning as “Empty the glass what you’re drinking”
+Putting these 2 Chinese characters together makes the meaning “empty the glass you’re drinking.”

-Kiyonao Inoue created this word “Kanpai” as a manner to drink everything for making a toast.
+Kiyonao Inoue created the word “Kanpai” as a manner to drink everything for making a toast.

-4. Bad Luck for Making a Toast with Water in Japan
+4. It’s Bad Luck to Toast with Water in Japan

-Normally people make a toast before drinking but you must be careful not to make a toast with “Water” in this case.
+Normally people make a toast before drinking, but you must be careful not to make a toast with water.

-For those who need to attend your company’s drinking party sometimes, bear in mind about Japanese business rules of who is in charge to make a toast.
+For those who need to attend your company’s drinking party, bear in mind Japanese business rules of who is in charge of making a toast.

-Generally, the following person make a toast for everybody:
+Generally, the following person makes a toast for everybody:

 ・The CEO of the company

-It may depend on the rules of each company so if you’re curious about it, ask your colleagues of who should say “Kanpai” at your company’s drinking party as a record.
+It may depend on the rules of each company, so if you’re curious about it, ask your colleagues who should say “kanpai” at your company’s drinking party.

-Now you know it’s been 164 years since the word “Kanpai” was created in Japan.
-Normally Japanese people make a toast only once at the drinking parties, but if someone would be joining late, people sometimes make a toast again for that person as part of consideration.
+Now you know it’s been 164 years since the word “kanpai” was created in Japan.
+Ordinarily, Japanese people make a toast only once at the drinking parties, but if someone joins late, people sometimes make a toast again for that person.

-It may be interesting as well to check the history of making a toast at your home countries.
+It may be interesting as well to check the history about toast making in your home countries